 My name is Dr Amina Malik.
-I am part way through my F3 year, working as a F3 doctor.
+I am partway through my F3 year, working as an F3 doctor.
 You may have heard this term floating around, increasingly so over the last few years.
 But what exactly does it mean?
-In this blog I am going to give you short run through of what being an “F3” means.
+In this blog, I am going to give you a short run-through of what being an “F3” means.
 And, if this is something you are considering doing for yourself, maybe I can provide some motivation or help you see what is achievable in a year!

 At the beginning of this year, the UK Foundation Programme Office published their annual F2 Career Destinations Report 2018.
 This is a survey which all FY2 doctors must complete toward the end of their FY2 year and it describes and summarises the career choices for the cohort of trainees completing their Foundation training that year.
 The most notable statistic is that, once again, there is a drop in the number of trainees going straight into specialty training upon completion of the Foundation programme.
 In 2018 only 37.7% of trainees went directly into specialty training.
 Compare this to 2017, when 42.6% of trainees did.
 And in 2016, when 50.4% did.
 In fact, if you look back to 2011, a majority of 70.3% of trainees went straight in to training in their chosen specialties.
 There has clearly been a drop, and more so over the past few years.

 WHY TAKE AN F3 YEAR

 - After FY2 is the first natural break to take some time out of training.
 Whether you have ever wanted to travel, have family commitments or even want to pursue any other interests or hobbies, now seems like a good time for many trainees.
 Especially with two years of salary under your belt..!

 - Working outside of a training programme offers a more flexible way of working.
 For example, through locums.
 You are in control of when you want to work and what department you want to work in.